NETWAYS/ansible-collection-elasticstack/roles/management/docs/usage.md

-# 1 Create Ansible-Vault as such
+# 1 Create an Ansible-Vault for the Elasticsearch_Password as such:

 ```
 ansible-vault create management/vars/secret_vars.yml